TeoPaius/WebScreenshot/readme.txt

-And then the main from the core which provides a series of queries for the web module The web module can be used separately too just need the apropriate command line arguments Of course all modules need to run with the venv activated, otherwise they wont have the required dependencies The screenshots are located in db/screenshots
+And then the main from the core which provides a series of queries for the web module The web module can be used separately too just need the apropriate command line arguments Of course all modules need to run with the venv activated, otherwise they wont have the required dependencies The screenshots are located in db/screenshots and the input is in core/input.in